mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

         -   forward the referent field.
     -   If the referent is unreachable, then
         -   if it is not emergency GC, then
-            -   resurrect the referent and update the referent field.
+            -   retain the referent and update the referent field.
         -   it it is emergency GC, then
             -   clear the referent field, remove the `SoftReference` from the list of soft references, and optionally enqueue it to the associated `ReferenceQueue` if it has one.
-    -   (This step may expand the transitive closure in emergency GC if any referents are resurrected.)
+    -   (This step may expand the transitive closure in emergency GC if any referents are retained.)
 2. Visit all `WeakReference`.
     -   If the referent is reachable, then
         -   forward the referent field.